 Painter's Tape—a Unique Form of Masking Tape

-But tape manufacturers gradually refined the adhesives used.
+Tape manufacturers gradually refined the adhesives used.
 The original types of masking tape still exist, but the products now marketed as specifically as painter's tape are a special form of masking tape that make use of adhesives that are virtually guaranteed not to peel away dried paint when they are removed.
-In fact, product instructions are unanimous in suggesting that your paint job should dry completely before removing the painter's tape.
+Product instructions are unanimous in suggesting that your paint job should dry completely before removing the painter's tape.